Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

+The predicted concentration-dependence of neutral species is in great agreement with experimental reports;{~\cite{Hahn2021}} and although we obtain a similar order of magnitude for the monocation, our results indicate that the monocation population actually decreases with concentration, opposite to experimental results.
+However, as we will see below, bulk concentrations of charged species may have little to do with the electrochemical performance which is dominated by interfacial phenomena.

 Strikingly, we find that bulk populations of each complex are conformationally quite diverse.
 Our metadynamics simulations project the full free energy landscape onto only a few collective variables, however, multiple molecular conformations may satisfy these constraints (Ca-B coordination number and Ca-Ca distance, in this case).
-Data-mining techniques (dimensionality reduction, hierarchical clustering and permutation-invariant alignment~\cite{Roncoroni2023} -- details in Methods and SI) applied to selective umbrella sampling of local minima in the free energy landscape reveal a rich variety of solvated isomeric structures, summarized in Fig.~\ref{fig:bulk} d.
+Data-mining techniques (dimensionality reduction, hierarchical clustering and permutation-invariant alignment~\cite{Roncoroni2023} -- details in Methods and SI) applied to selective umbrella sampling of local minima in the free energy landscape reveal a rich variety of solvated isomeric structures, summarized in Fig.~1 d.

-For example, the neutral monomer, Ca(BH$_4$)$_2$, when additionally coordinated by three THF molecules ($\sim$~60\% of its population) adopts mostly bent borohydride arrangements with a large dipole moment (8 D, see SI).
-In addition, we found a significant portion ($\sim$~30\%) of monomers coordinated by 4 THF molecules with an axial borohydride arrangement and low dipole moment (2 D).
+For example, the neutral monomer, Ca(BH$_4$)$_2$, when additionally coordinated by three THF molecules ($\sim$~60\% of its population) adopts mostly bent borohydride arrangements with a large dipole moment ($\sim$8 Debye, see Fig.~1 d, isomer 3 THF - 1 and SI Section 1).
+In addition, we found a significant portion ($\sim$~30\%) of monomers coordinated by 4 THF molecules with an axial borohydride arrangement and low dipole moment ($\sim$2 Debye, see Fig.~1 d, isomer 4 THF - 2)).
 These two structures had been proposed separately as the minimum energy structure from quantum-chemical cluster calculations~\cite{hahn2020} and molecular dynamics simulations,~\cite{Hahn2021} respectively.
+By contrast, the monocation occurs mostly with 5 coordinating THF molecules (see below), in agreement with previous reports.\cite{hahn2020}